Nhido1105/SQL_Project_Analysis/README.md

   </a>
 </p>

-- The top 3 data jobs are located in Ho Chi Minh City, with the salary ranging from $60,000 to $165,000.
+- The top 3 data jobs are most from Ho Chi Minh City, with the salary ranging from $40,000 to $200,000.
 - Data engineer is most demanded by Bosch Group, and KMS Technology.
-Yet, Data analyst is inquired by Ninja Van, Geo Comply, Publicis Groupe, and Bosch Group.
+Yet, data analyst is inquired by Ninja Van, Geo Comply, Publicis Groupe, and Bosch Group.
 This is because the nature of the companies.

     <details>
-    <summary><strong>Click to see explanations about companies</strong></summary>
+    <summary><strong>Further explanations about companies</strong></summary>
     <br>

     - **Bosch Group:**